campaniguido/California-road-map-analysis/README.md

-# California Road map analysis
+# California road map analysis

 ## Introduction
 The codes here presented were used as a visual first step in the data analysis of the California road map.
 The codes have four main purposes: